ABOUT

 Develop public policy that enables early-markets, while private capital scales them.

-Prioritize hardest to decarbonize sectors with biggest emissions profiles, focusing on creating economically sustainable markets.
+Prioritize sectors with biggest emissions profiles, focusing on creating economically sustainable markets.

 Background: Federal Hydrogen Hub Program

-Clean H2[1] from renewable sources offers enormous potential for a zero-carbon energy future.
+Clean H2[1] from renewable sources offers enormous potential.
 The Hydrogen Earth Shot Challenge aims to reduce the cost of H2 by 80% within one decade, from the current ~$5 per kilogram (kg) down to $1 per kg.
 In support of this goal, the Infrastructure Investment and Jobs Act (IIJA)[2] aims to establish a network of regional hubs that will deploy clean H2 technologies at scale.

 The IIJA appropriates $8B over 5 or more years to establish at least 4 regional Hhubs, with a minimum of one focused on renewable sources.
 The hubs will create a network of clean H2 producers, consumers, and infrastructure to deliver clean H2 at a cost of $2/kg by 2026 and $1/kg by 2031.
 The federal program will consist of a 3-18 month planning phase and 8-12 year deployment phase, as specified by The US Department of Energy (DOE) Notification of Intent.[3]